Values and Ethics

 - Participants are treated as equals with dignity, compassion, mutual respect, and unconditional high regard.

-- This program is based on the premise that there are “no limits” to recovery.
+- There are “no limits” to recovery.

 - All participation is voluntary.